Lil1th/TabbyCat/README.md

 **Ichigo will be updated as events warrant**

 ## Kaguya
-Change almost every colour in Tabby Cat to be whatever you want!
+Change almost every colour or animation speed in Tabby Cat to be whatever you want!
 This was one of the most difficult to make so I hope you like it.
 Named after Shinomiya Kaguya from Love is War.
 Because of that one cat ears scene.
 **Kaguya will be ipdated on the off chance it ever needs an update.
 It will if Ferris does, but it's unlikely.**

 ## Komi